 12 Best California Road Trips for Outdoor Adventure Lovers

-If you’re looking for some of the best California road trips the state has to offer, and you’re also looking for road trips that cater to your love for the outdoors, then look no further!
+If you’re looking for some of the best California road trips the state has to offer – especially road trips that are designed around your love for the outdoors – then look no further!
 I’ve got you covered.

 California is a vast state that is made for exploration, whether you love the mountains, the forests, the beaches, or even the wineries.
 It’s also a state that caters to the car, making it ideal for road trips.

-When I first moved to California from Texas, I was MOST excited about all the adventures and trips I’d get to go on from my new home.
-From epic National Parks, to weekends away in cozy beach towns, California is one of my favorite places in the US and it is filled to the brim with outdoorsy and adventurous vacation opportunities.
+When I first moved to California from Texas, I was MOST excited about all the adventures and trips I’d get to go on from my new home base.
+From epic national parks, to weekends away in cozy beach towns, California is one of my favorite places in the US and it is filled to the brim with outdoorsy and adventurous vacation opportunities.

 This guide will cover a variety of epic road trips all around California.
-While these road trips feature a lot of outdoor adventures, you can keep things on the “more chill” side too if that’s more your style.
-We have sorted the road trips by region to make it simple to find the right road trip for you!
+While these road trips feature a lot of outdoor adventures, you can keep things on the chill side too if that’s more your style.
+We have organized the road trips by region to make it simple to find the right road trip for you!

 ABOUT THIS CALIFORNIA ROAD TRIPS GUIDE

-We’ve split up the list of California road trips by location, so you can easily find a road trip in the area you’re looking for.
+This list of California road trips is sorted by location, so you can easily find a road trip in the area you’re looking for:

 1. Best Northern California Road Trips - Encompasses everything north of Bakersfield, California.